interchainio/metachain/x/dao/spec/01_concepts.md

     Passed bool
 }
 ```

+Votes are counted based on the weights of the member at the moment the proposal
+was created.

 The DAO module aims to provide abstractions that allow for a wide range of
 sophisticated and nuanced decision policies such as quadratic voting, secret